nitram2342/fensterbrief/README.rst

 ::

         $ sudo pip3 install fensterbrief --upgrade
-	$ fensterbrief --init
+	$ fensterbrief --configure

-If ``--init`` is used and there is already a configuration file, ``fensterbrief`` will ask whether you want to use the default value or existing configuration entry or a new value.
+If ``--configure`` is used and there is already a configuration file, ``fensterbrief`` will ask whether you want to use the default value or existing configuration entry or a new value.

 Customize templates